Nonperturbative regime of low-order harmonic generation in intense low-frequency laser field: Introduction

 \section{Introduction}

-Generation of harmonics of intense laser field is one of the most well-known phenomena in non-linear optics.
-For moderate laser intensities this process can be successfully described with a perturbation theory~\cite{Shen}.
-For high intensities (approximately higher than $10^{13} - 10^{13}$~W/cm$^2$) photoionization of atoms leads to non-perturbative mechanisms of low-~\cite{Brunel} and high-~\cite{3-step_C} order harmonic generation (for reviews see~\cite{Xiong_2017, Ryabikin2023}).
+Harmonic generation in the laser fields is one of the fundamental phenomena in non-linear optics.
+For moderate laser intensities and low harmonic orders, this process can be successfully described with a perturbation theory~\cite{Shen}.
+For high intensities (higher than $10^{13} - 10^{14}$~W/cm$^2$) which can be used for harmonic generation in gases, photoionization of atoms leads to non-perturbative mechanisms of low-~\cite{Brunel} and high-~\cite{3-step_C} order harmonic generation (for reviews see~\cite{Xiong_2017, Ryabikin2023}).
 However, the non-perturbative properties of low- and moderate-harmonic generation appear even for lower fields, when these properties are not directly linked to the photoionization.
-Such behaviour is actively studied recently~\cite{ABecker2014, ABecker2015, ABecker2017, Antonov2025}.
+This behaviour is actively studied, see Refs.~\cite{ABecker2014, ABecker2015, ABecker2017, Antonov2025, Emelin2025}.

+In a periodic field $E(t)=E_0 \exp(-i \omega_0 t)+c.c.$ the microscopic response spectrum $d(\omega)$ consists of harmonics.
+For the moderate intensity of the field for the non-resonant case the response can be described within the perturbation theory~\cite{Shen} and the $q$-harmonic spectral amplitude is related to the field amplitude as